 - Fire

 - Lightning

 - Explosion

 - Aircraft

 - Earthquake

 - Impact

 - Riot

 - Civil Commotion

-- Storm

-- Flood
+- Storm & Flood

-- Escape of Water
+- · Escape of Water

-- Theft of Building

 - Accidental Damage

 - Malicious Damage

 - Theft

-- Terrorism
+- Terrorism (covered by a separate terrorism policy)

 The cover under this policy also extends to include the additional expenditure (Business Interruption Insurance.)
 This covers the reasonable additional costs and expenses in order to effectively continue administration and maintain services, this could include increased costs due to the enforced occupation of a temporary premises following an insurance claim.